 In Florida, your nonprofit corporation must have three or more directors.

 The name of your nonprofit corporation cannot be the same as the name of another nonprofit corporation on file with the Florida Department of State.
-To see if your proposed name is available, you can search Florida's name database at www.dos.state.fl.us/doc/index.html.
+To see if your proposed name is available, you can search Florida's name database.

 In Florida, your nonprofit corporation name must contain one of the following words: "corporation," "incorporated," or their abbreviations.
-It may not contain the word "company" or its abbreviation.
+It may not contain the word "company" or its abbreviation, "co."

 You will need to create and file nonprofit articles of incorporation with the Florida Department of State.
-The articles of incorporation need to include basic information such as your nonprofit's name, your nonprofit's statement of purpose, certain provisions required for state and federal tax-exempt purposes, and the name and address of your registered agent (the person to whom legal notices should be sent).
+The articles of organization must include basic information such as:

 You'll need to prepare bylaws that comply with Florida law and contain the rules and procedures your corporation will follow for holding meetings, electing officers and directors, and taking care of other corporate formalities required in Florida.
 For more information, see Nolo's article Nonprofit Formation Documents: Articles of Incorporation, Bylaws, and Organizational Minutes, or, for help creating your bylaws, see Nolo's book How to Form a Nonprofit Corporation, by Anthony Mancuso (Nolo).
 Your bylaws do not need to be filed with the Florida Department of State -- they are your internal operating manual.